AceyJS/acey/README.md

 #### prototype: `class State extends Model`

 #### A State is comparable with a Reducer.
-This class is a child of the Model class.
+This class is a child of the Model class, and is 98% similar.
-You build this class from a data object connected with the your Ascey Store and then your components (like Redux).
+The difference with a Model is that a State is going to bound with a Controller that will connect the State's data with the Ascey Store.

-This class can contain methods interacting with State's data like getters or setters.
+As its parent, you build this class with a data object.

-The Controller bound with its State will then be able to call the State's method to update the Store (see part.
-3)
+This class can contain methods interacting with State's data like utils, getters and setters.

 #### Exemple of a State:
 `./src/ascey/states/ui.ts`